 We have created an overview series to help you discover what types of wallets exist, and what are the differences in their features and usability.
 Things can change quickly in the crypto world, so we'll keep this guide updated with the latest developments.
 Please follow the links to specific articles in the series for more detail!

 This is the oldest type of wallet interface.
-MEW was the Ethereum blockchain's first wallet interface, and it still offers the web-based and PWA options.
-Another useful aspect of this type of interface is that besides providing the option of creating a wallet and managing crypto funds, it also supports a wide range hardware wallets.
-And what are those?
+MEW was the Ethereum blockchain's first wallet interface, and it still offers a web-base platform that not only provides the option of creating a wallet and managing crypto funds, but also supports a wide range of wallet connections, including hardware wallets.

 Hardware wallets arguably provide the highest standard of security in the crypto space, though with a tradeoff of reduced convenience.
-They are separate devices that have to be connected to the computer and accessed via an interface which can be their native software, or a third-party interface like MEW.
+They are separate devices that have to be connected to the computer and accessed via an interface which can be their native software, or a third-party interface like MEW web.

 Mobile wallets (custodial and non-custodial)